Radiofrequency Ablation (RFA)

 What is it and how does it work?

-Radiofrequency Ablation is a minimally invasive procedure that uses heat to stop the transmission of pain.
+Radiofrequency Ablation is a minimally invasive procedure that uses heat application to sensory nerves to stop the transmission of pain.
 This procedure requires the use of a specialized device and radiofrequency needles, placed alongside the nerve.
-A small amount of electrical current is then carefully passed through to make sure the right nerve is being targeted.
-The RFA uses heat to disrupt the nerve’s ability to send pain signals, lessening the pain felt by the patient.
-The electrode is heated to 50-80°C and kept at that temperature for about 90 seconds to achieve ablation.
-Radiofrequency Ablation provides immediate pain relief, decreases the dependence on pain medications, helps avoid surgery and its effect can last anywhere from six months to several years.
+The physician then transmits a small electrical current to make sure the right nerve is being targeted.
+RFA uses heat to disrupt the nerve’s ability to send pain signals, lessening the pain felt by the patient.
+The electrode is heated to 80°C and kept at that temperature for about 90 seconds to achieve ablation.
+Radiofrequency Ablation can provide immediate pain relief, decreases the dependence on pain medications and helps avoid major surgery.

-Before an RFA can be performed, a patient must first go through two Medial Branch Blocks (MBBs) to ascertain that the right nerve is being targeted.
-Once two successful MBBs have been performed and cause the patient to feel reduced pain, an RFA can then be performed.
+Before an RFA can be performed, a patient must first go through two Medial Branch Block (MBB) trials to ascertain that the right nerve is being targeted.
+Once two successful MBBs have been performed and cause the patient to feel reduced pain, an RFA can then be scheduled.

 - Migraine Headaches